 Top Three Tips for a Less-Excessive Christmas with Kids

-A minimal Christmas is about trading—quality over quantity, presence over presents, and experiences over stuff. – The Faux Martha
+A minimal Christmas is about trading—quality over quantity, presence over presents, and experiences over stuff. – Raising Simple on The Faux Martha

 1. Talk to your kids about gifts.
 Planting the seeds in small doses around the idea of only keeping what we truly love, use and need is a gentler approach than one day springing a big toy-purge upon them.
 When developing their “wish list” or upon receiving a gift, help them process things by asking questions like: